One of the biggest puzzles in personal finance is the question, “is a car an asset?”.

 If you own a car, then you will have to pay for car insurance, fuel, maintenance/repairs, registration, car loan, etc…

-One of the biggest and most clear liabilities when it comes to owning a car is having a car loan, if you financed your car then your loan is definitely a liability.
+One of the most significant and clear liabilities when it comes to owning a car is having a car loan; if you financed your car then your loan is definitely a liability.

 What Is The Best Type Of Car To Buy?

-Firstly, you should choose to purchase a car that is at least 3 to 4 years old and this is due to the fact that all cars lose most of their value in the first 3 to 4 years of their life.
+Firstly, you should choose to purchase a car that is at least 3 to 4 years old, and this is because all cars lose most of their value in the first 3 to 4 years of their life.

 Now, let’s list out the best vehicle models that hold their value the best:

 - Subaru WRX